50+ Books About Mexico For Travelers & History Buffs

 3. Mexico: A Novel by James Michener

 This book is not for everyone.
-Bullfighting is a polemic topic and no matter how good this book is, it is not going to please the masses.
+Bullfighting is a polarizing topic, and no matter how good this book is, it is not going to please the masses.
 I think I enjoyed it so much because I have spent just enough time around bullfighters without really understanding where they come from or what they do.

-I recognized a lot of names that Michener mentions as the grandfathers and great-grandfathers of bullfighters that are prominent today.
-In 2010 my roommate’s boyfriend was gored in the ring at Guadalajara’s Nuevo Progreso Plaza.
+I recognized a lot of names that Michener mentions as the grandfathers and great-grandfathers of bullfighters who are prominent today.
+In 2010, my roommate’s boyfriend was gored in the ring at Guadalajara’s Nuevo Progreso Plaza.
 He was kicked out of the hospital for smoking cigarettes in his room and spent two weeks recovering at our house.
-His bullfighting capes were thrown over a chair in the dining room.
+His bullfighting capes were thrown over a chair in the dining room, and I remember pricking my finger on the spike at the tip of the palillo.

-Michener uses flashbacks to tell the stories of the post-WWII industrial period, the Cristero wars, the Mexican Revolution, the Porfiriato, the second French Intervention, Independence, Spanish colonialism, and the pre-Colombian era.
-The main character is supposedly half Mexican and Half US citizen but as the story evolves his identity and perspective shifts.
+Michener uses flashbacks to tell the stories of the post-WWII industrial period, the Cristero Wars, the Mexican Revolution, the Porfiriato, the second French Intervention, Independence, Spanish colonialism, and the pre-Columbian era.
+The main character is supposedly half Mexican and half American, but as the story evolves, his identity and perspective shift.

 I really enjoyed this book.
 I slowed down towards the end because I just didn’t want to finish it.
 There are so many characters that remind me of people I have crossed paths with in Mexico.